gillesdegottex/dfasma/README.md

 perceptual comparison.

 This software is coded in C/C++ using the Qt library (http://qt-project.org).
-It is stored as a GitHub project (https://github.com/gillesdegottex/dfasma).
+It is stored as a GitLab project (https://gitlab.com/gillesdegottex/dfasma).

 ### Goals